SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00011_Changing-IIS-App-Pool-to-Service-User/index.rst

 .. image:: _static/image015.png

-2. Connect App Pool with the Application
+Connecting App Pool with the Application
 ++++++++++++++++++++++++++++++++++++++++++++++++
-Right-click on the Application you would like to connect with:
+Right-click on the Application you would like to connect with...

 .. image:: _static/image017.png